Top Native American Attractions in Oklahoma

 Visit the Red Earth Museum in the height of June and witness the city’s, if not the country’s, greatest display of American Indian visual and performing arts at the Red Earth Native American Cultural Festival.
-Watch a celebratory parade of tribal spirit as representatives of more than 100 tribes overtake the streets of downtown Oklahoma City in native regalia.
+Watch a celebratory parade of tribal spirit as representatives of more than 100 tribes overtake the streets of Oklahoma City in native regalia.
 Don’t miss the festival’s heart stopping Grand Entry, when dancers in tribal dress compete to the powerful beat of drums, and stick around for the juried art show and market.

 Sequoyah’s Cabin – Sallisaw

 Sequoyah, the famous Cherokee silversmith who developed the written alphabet for the Cherokee language, is memorialized on Oklahoma soil at Sequoyah’s Cabin in Sallisaw.
 Tour this one-room cabin, which Sequoyah built in 1829, and transport yourself to the days when Sequoyah worked to increase literacy within the Cherokee Nation.
 Learn the basics of Seqyouah’s working syllabary at the museum, where other Cherokee artifacts are also on display, and reflect on Sequoyah’s great accomplishment and contribution to Oklahoma heritage as you roam the very grounds Sequoyah once walked within the 10-acre park surrounding the cabin.